Add Scheduling to the specification

-Run the Update Manager to check the scheduling key phrases for existing sections are present – these will be highlighted by the Updates Available icon when you open your project.
+After you have added the sections run the Update Manager to check that the scheduling key phrases for existing sections are present – these will be highlighted by the Updates Available icon when you open your project.

 Accept any clause heading around Shop Drawings, Warranties, As Built Documentation or Operation and Maintenance.

 UPDATE AN OLD SECTION TO BE RECOGNISED BY THE SCHEDULING FUNCTION

 If you'd like to clone an existing work section from an old specification into a new project you will need to ensure the section contains the correct clause headings to trigger the Scheduling function.
 There are two ways to do this.

 OPTION ONE: TRIGGER THE SCHEDULING FUNCTION WHEN A SCHEDULE-TYPE CLAUSE EXISTS

 If your work section already contains a clause referring to either Shop Drawings, Warranties, As Built Documentation or Operations and Maintenance, all you need to is ensure the correct key words are present in the clause heading to trigger the Scheduling tool.
 The correct key words/phrases are:

 - WARRANTY - MANUFACTURER/SUPPLIER

 - SHOP DRAWINGS